jorahood/worklists2/doc/README.txt

   database.yml: deprec assumes that if you are doing multistage deployment that it will be able to find a database.yml file in a subdir of config with the same name as the stage.
 I have symlinked database.yml from staging and prod subdirs to conform to this.

+Collations
+   When I run a custom rake task that downloads the production data called mysql:refresh_from_production, all the tables that download have collation utf8_general_ci, but tables that I have created on the development machine using migrations have collation utf8_unicode_ci.
+Once I run the migration creating the new table on the production server and rerun mysql_refresh_from_production, the new table gets the utf8_general_ci collation.
+Either the refresh task is setting the collation wrong, or Rails has changed its default collation from the time when I first installed the production servers.
+FIXME: If the problem is due to Rails having changed default collations, I should run rake db:schema:load on the production machines to get them using the utf8_unicode_ci collation to match the development db